-LET THE RECORD SHOW that I single-handedly came up with a hypothesis by which we might confirm one of the concepts of Burkhard Heim and also know how to witness natural anti-gravity at work in the universe; or as I prefer to think of it: ‘Invert Gravity’.
+LET THE RECORD SHOW that I single-handedly came up with a hypothesis by which we might confirm one of the concepts of Burkhard Heim and also witness natural anti-gravity at work in our galaxy (or as I prefer to think of it: ‘Invert Gravity’).

 The concept occurred to me while reading the lead article in a New Scientist magazine about ten years ago.
 After reading about the recent interest in the theories of Herr Heim, I came upon a shorter piece about our collective and continuing puzzlement over what exactly propels matter out of a collapsing star.
 Scientists at the time couldn’t find enough horsepower in any of their pet theories.
 I don’t know if that has significantly changed.

 Supernova: “a star that suddenly increases greatly in brightness because of a catastrophic explosion that ejects most of its mass.”
 I won’t go into the complex taxonomy of the types; suffice to say that anything bigger than about 10 solar masses will eventually blow.